Walter E. Bezanson

 Walter E. Bezanson (June 19, 1911, in Needham, Massachusetts – February 5, 2011, in Saint Paul, Minnesota) was a scholar and critic of American literature best known for his studies of Herman Melville and contributions to the Melville revival that restored the writer to prominence in the 1940s and 1950s.
-Bezanson's research and editorial work rescued from neglect Mevlille's unappreciated epic poem, Clarel, and he published essays on Moby-Dick that were widely cited and reprinted.
+Bezanson's research and editorial work rescued from neglect Melville's unappreciated epic poem, Clarel, and he published essays on Moby-Dick that were widely cited and reprinted.

 He joined the English Department of Rutgers University and taught there for 35 years.
 He was a founding member and three-time president of the Melville Society, which established the Walter Bezanson Memorial prize in his honor.
 He was awarded a Fulbright professorship in Belgium and Ford Foundation Faculty Fellowship 1952–1953.

 Early life and career

 Bezanson graduated from Needham High School in Needham, Massachusetts and received his undergraduate degree from Dartmouth College.
 He then joined a group of graduate students at Yale University who worked under Stanley Williams, who encouraged them to explore the then neglected works and life of Herman Melville.
 He left graduate school to become a lieutenant and an instructor in the U.S. Naval Air Force, 1943–46.
 He was on the aircraft carrier Intrepid off the coast of Japan when the war ended.
 He taught in the English Department at Harvard for three years, but was attracted to the greater freedom and opportunity to build new programs at Rutgers University, where he taught for the next 35 years.